6 Surprising Reasons Behind Why Your Bank Transfer Is Delayed

 5. Your bank transfer is actually made via the SWIFT network

-The SWIFT network is the banking infrastructure that underpins your international transfers.
+The SWIFT payment network is the banking infrastructure that underpins your international transfers.

 The network doesn’t transfer your money—it transfers your information.
 The information of your transaction is transferred in the form of a payment order, from bank to bank, until it arrives at its desired account.
 These payments usually pass through a number of different intermediary banks before arriving at your destination.
 You can see why this can cause a delayed payment.